pinobatch/color-cell-compression/plan.md

 `cccdec.py` decodes an uncompressed CCC stream into a video.

 `cccestimate.py` estimates how the CCC stream could be compressed further, fitting a cartoon episode into 4 MiB.
+It also plots a graph of how often each shape is used.

 ### How Color Cell Compression works